- Science, healthcare, art and technology

 Moderador: Helena Moniz (Chair of the Ethics Committee for the Center for Responsible AI)

-Speakers: Iakovina Kindylidi (Lawyer at Vieira de Almeida), André Valente (Head of the Ethics Committee at Champalimaud Foundation), Daniel McNamee (Principal investigator at Champalimaud Foundation) and Carmen Puche Moré (Artist and filmmaker).
+Speakers: Iakovina Kindylidi (Lawyer at Vieira de Almeida), André Valente (Member of the Ethics Committee at Champalimaud Foundation), Daniel McNamee (Principal investigator at Champalimaud Foundation) and Carmen Puche Moré (Artist and filmmaker).

 Immersive installations in exhibition